djjchambers/devblog/README.md

 # devblog
-a bare-bones microblog for my programming learning
+A bare-bones minimal microblog for documenting my learning progress